libcsp/libcsp/doc/example.md

 server and receives a reply.
 The code can be compiled to an executable using `./examples/buildall.py`.

-The example supports the drivers and interfaces in CSP:
+The example supports these drivers and interfaces in CSP:

   - ZMQHUB: `-z <host name|ip>`

     Requires no extra hardware, as it uses standard network.
-The zmqproxy will need to be started.
+The `zmqproxy` will need to be started.

   - CAN: `-c <can device>`